Skip to Main Content

 Reference list

 AI Company Name.
 (Year).
-Name of tool [Description].
-URL
+Tool Name/Model [Description].
+URL of the tool

 OpenAI.
 (2025).
 ChatGPT [Large language model]. https://chatgpt.com/